Skip to content

 Carbon heating elements

-Carbon fiber heating elements have been commonly used in infrared saunas for their fast preheat times, low EMF and small sizing.
+Carbon fiber heating elements have been commonly used in infrared-style saunas for their fast preheat times, low EMF and small sizing.
 These heating elements are generally the best and the only downside being their maximum intensity may not be quite as high as ceramic in some cases.

 Ceramic Heating elements

-Ceramic heating elements are typically used in larger, cabin-style infrared saunas.
+Ceramic heating elements are typically used in larger, cabin-style infrared-style saunas.
 These heating elements are large, require more electricity and may be harder to mitigate electric fields.
 On the contrary, they do output quite a lot of heat intensity, at the additional cost of long preheat times up to even an hour in some cases.

 Steam Room Heating Elements